Cannibalism in popular culture: Sensual cannibalism

-As an accompaniment to killing
+As a cause or consequence of murder

-Some artistic and entertainment works are influenced by the morbid fascination surrounding real-life cases of cannibal murderers.
+Some artistic and entertainment works are influenced by the morbid fascination surrounding real-life cases of cannibal murderers or otherwise explore the connection between murder and eating often inherent in cannibalism.

-The Armin Meiwes cannibalism case in Germany inspired many feature films.
-For example: *Rohtenburg (2007) tells of an American criminal psychology student who studies cannibal killer Oliver Hartwin for her thesis.
+The Armin Meiwes cannibalism case in Germany inspired several feature films.
+Grimm Love (2007) tells of an American criminal psychology student who studies cannibal killer Oliver Hartwin for her thesis.
 Hartwin fulfills his dream of eating a willing victim found on the Internet, and is modelled on Meiwes, whose complaints that his personal rights were violated led to a ban on the film in Germany.

-Cannibal (2006) depicted the event, and also was banned in Germany.
+The story of Cannibal (2006) closely follows the original case of Meiwes and was banned in Germany for the same reason.